fusion-io/authenticate/README.md

  It also coupled with transport protocol (HTTP, Websocket, Console ...), which also mean it depends on the transport framework: **Koa**, **Express** / Http, **Socket.IO** / Websocket, ...
  It should not couple with the Application/System domain nor the second step.
- Implementations of the first step can be reuse inform of libraries or frameworks.
+ Implementations of the first step can be reuse in a form of libraries or frameworks.

  - The second step will be coupled with the application domain.
 It should be implemented by the developer.